Your choices are many, and that’s a good thing.

 The best password manager for you

 There are several good password management alternatives available today.
-I happen to use and recommend LastPass, but tools like BitWarden, 1Password, KeePass, Dashlane, and RoboForm are all worthy alternatives.
-Which is “best” becomes a matter of personal preference based on the platforms supported, ease of use, and cost.
-More important than which you pick is that you pick and use a password manager to enable the highest level of security with strong, unique passwords you don’t need to try to remember yourself.
+I happen to use and recommend 1Password, but tools like BitWarden, KeePass, Dashlane, and RoboForm are all worthy alternatives.
+Which is “best” becomes a matter of personal preference based on functionalities, platforms, ease of use, and cost.
+More important than which you pick is that you pick and use a password manager to enable the highest level of security with strong, unique passwords you don’t need to remember yourself.

 What I use